 Monmouth College ’10

-Josh Kotecki begins his third season with the Dakota Wesleyan University coaching staff as an assistant coach in 2013.
-Kotecki, who is the team’s offensive coordinator and also works with the team’s offensive line, served as a graduate assistant his first two seasons with the program and will stay on as an assistant coach.
+Josh Kotecki begins his fourth season with the Dakota Wesleyan University coaching staff as an assistant coach in 2014.
+Kotecki, who is the team’s offensive coordinator and also works with the team’s offensive line, served as a graduate assistant his first two seasons with the program and enters his second season as an assistant coach this fall.

 Kotecki joined the Tigers in 2011 after a successful playing career at Monmouth College (Ill.).
 Kotecki, who graduated with a degree in physical education in 2010, was an assistant offensive line coach at Monmouth that year.
 He was also an assistant coach at Beloit College, where he worked with the offensive line, tight ends and half backs.

 At Monmouth, Kotecki was a four-year starter and a two-time captain.
 The offensive lineman was named to the All-Midwest Conference First Team three times, was a two-time All-West Region Selection and was named a d3football.com All-American Second-Team selection in 2008.
 In his four-year career, Monmouth went 35-8.

-Kotecki, a Peru, Ill., native, recently received his master’s degree in educational policy and administration from Dakota Wesleyan.
+Kotecki, a Peru, Ill., native, received his master’s degree in educational policy and administration from Dakota Wesleyan in 2012.
 He and his wife, Courteney, live in Mitchell.